MiralotWhy MiralotHow toFAQRegister nowLogin

 11. Children’s Privacy

 Miralot is not intended for children under 18.
 Users under 18 may only use our services under parental supervision and with parental consent.
+If we become aware of data collected from a child under 18 without parental consent, we will delete it promptly.

 12. Server Log Files and Access Data

-This data is collected for security purposes and to ensure platform stability.
-Log files are retained for a maximum of 31 days and then automatically deleted, unless required for investigating security incidents.
+Our hosting provider collects standard access data (file names, access timestamps, data volume, browser and OS information, referrer URL, IP address) for security and platform stability.
+Log files are retained for 31 days and then automatically deleted unless required for security investigations.

 Legal basis: Art.
 6(1)(f) GDPR (legitimate interest in platform security and technical operation)

-13. Changes to This Privacy Policy
+14. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 Material changes will be notified by email at least 6 weeks in advance.

-14. Contact Information
+15. Contact Information

 Miralot GmbH